Code-Institute-Submissions/trent_dip_in_fsswd_project_1/README.md

 7. Inkscape

 ## Features
+### Existing Feature
+#### Feature 1: Brand Logo
+- Allow user to access the landing page
+#### Feature 2: About
+- Bring user to the introduction section of the sgcarpark bot in the landing page
+#### Feature 3: Carparks
+- Elaboration of the telegram sgcarpark bot features to user
+#### Feature 4: Contact Me
+- Allow user to provide contact information and query to the developer

-## Feature Left to Implement
+### Feature Left to Implement
-- Link up the contact me with email
+- Link up the "Contact Me" link to the developer email

 ## Testing
 The testing for linking with the 3 html pages are done by clicking onto the brand logo, "About","Caparks" and "Contact Me" link on the nav bar: